SERWALL® Official Store: Free delivery in the contiguous US. Quick Ship items ship in 5-7 business days!

 • Dry fit and check if the seat slats measuring (1″ x 2″ x 21 1/4″) easily span across the legs.
 Make sure that the slats do not hang from the sides.
 Adjust and make necessary cuts accordingly.

-Step 4: Sand all the pieces
+Step 4: Sand All the Pieces

 Before assembling the chair it is important to properly sand all the pieces.